lancelafontaine/crs-compiler/README.md

 ## Documentation

-The compiler documentation can be read as [Markdown parsed by GitHub](/docs/src/SUMMARY.md) or as [HTML rendered by mdBook](https://lancelafontaine.com/crs-compiler/docs/rendered/).
+The compiler documentation can be read as [Markdown rendered by GitHub](https://lancelafontaine.com/crs-compiler/) or as [HTML rendered by mdBook](https://lancelafontaine.com/crs-compiler/docs/rendered/).